No one in Guantanamo has been put on trial for 9/11. Here's why.

 Related: Guantanamo Bay: Who Are the Detainees Left at the Prison?

 One issue is the proposed construction of a second courtroom at Guantanamo, because a second trial, prosecuting defendants in the 2000 USS Cole bombing, might be going on simultaneously.
-Pohl has said he will not hold "night court" and that the second courtroom is needed.
+Pohl has said he will not hold "night court" to accommodate both trials in the existing facility.

 Such delays have been typical for the case.
 It has jumped from court to court, from military to civilian to military, since the first charges were brought in military court in June 2008 during the Bush administration.